Learn to Learn

 Jenice Riley Memorial Scholarship

-Funded through the W. Edgar Welden Fund for Education, AHA's Jenice Riley Scholarships support K-8 Alabama educators helping students engage with history and civics.
-Now accepting 2024 Riley Scholarships applications through April 30!
+Funded through the W. Edgar Welden Fund for Education, AHA's Jenice Riley Scholarships support K-8 Alabama educators who excel at getting students to engage with history and civics.
+Apply now for a 2025 Riley Scholarship!

 Learn More